Skip to content

 More broadly, I seek to understand the reciprocal system-level relationship between corporations and the features of their local environments.
 This includes understanding how the activities of large corporations affect, or are affected by nonprofits, government, and entrepreneurial activity.

-I apply theory from stakeholder and non-market strategy, as well as organizational theory on the expectations of corporations, to place-based corporate activity linked to large-scale temporal geospatial datasets of media coverage, demography, and institutional features that often vary by city, county, country or state.
+I apply concepts from stakeholder and nonmarket strategy, as well as organizational theory, to understand place-based corporate activity.
+Empirically, I enjoy developing and leveraging large-scale geospatial datasets of media coverage, corporate operations, demography, and institutional features that often vary by city, county, country or state.

 Work & Education History